lerenn/asyncapi-codegen/README.md

 ### Implementing your own broker controller

-In order to connect your application and your client to your broker, we need to provide an adapter to it.
+In order to connect your application and your user to your broker, we need to provide an adapter to it.
 Here is the interface that you need to satisfy:

 ```go